Alburgh Dunes State Park

 The wetland behind the beach includes the largest black spruce bog in Grand Isle County.
 Black spruce swamps and bogs are more typical of colder, northern climates than of the Champlain Valley, which is Vermontâ€™s warmest area.
 Core samples from the bog reveal peat to depths of more than 8 meters (26 feet).
 From these samples comes a record of climate and vegetation dating back to the ice age, and further evidence of isostatic rebound.

-Alburg's wetlands are important to wildlife, providing habitat for breeding, feeding, nesting, and over wintering.
+Alburgh's wetlands are important to wildlife, providing habitat for breeding, feeding, nesting, and over wintering.
 The park's wetlands and adjacent white cedar forest uplands are the primary components of the largest and most important deer wintering area in Grand Isle County.
 Wild turkey, too, are abundant in and around the area.
-Alburg Dunes certainly lends itself to wildlife viewing!
+Alburgh Dunes certainly lends itself to wildlife viewing!

 Facilities and Management:

 Management strategies at Alburgh Dunes work to balance protection and preservation of the park's unique natural features while providing outdoor recreation opportunity and access to Lake Champlain.
 Camping is not permitted.
 Day use hours are from 10 a.m. to sunset.
 There is no public drinking water supply at Alburgh Dunes, and fires are allowed only in picnic grills in the picnic area.
 Sanitary facilities, and the picnic and parking areas, are at the west end of the beach.
 The "beach road" (closed to motor vehicles) is a bicycle and pedestrian path between the dunes and wetland.
 A recommended walk, a mile and a quarter long, is to follow either the beach or "beach road" to the east end, and return the opposite way.